 Would you believe that fudge can be insanely delicious without butter or oil?
 Well, it can and it is.
+3 ingredient fudge, in fact.
 What is fudge?
 It is a very rich, sweet indulgence.
 That is why they are cut into such small pieces, because you only need a little bite at a time.

 I’ve yet to see any fudge recipe that doesn’t have butter, oil or vegan butters or coconut oil.
 I have even seen banana fudge and avocado fudge.
 I’m not a fan of banana fudge.
 I don’t want chocolate fudge to taste like banana….I want fudge to taste like chocolate fudge.
 I also don’t want insane amounts of oil in my fudge.
 Our bodies don’t react well with a lot of oil.
 I wanted a recipe that was oil-free, butter-free, gluten-free, nut-free and EASY!
 Simply, because I have several readers who request nut-free recipes.
 This literally takes 5 minutes to prep and is insanely delicious.

 The fudge is insane as is, but to send your eyes in the back of your head, I sprinkled sea salt on top before it set, and it made it so freaking addicting.
 I was just dying!
 Something about the saltiness with chocolate that makes it crazy good.

 I used homemade coconut butter, but store bought is totally fine.
 The coconut butter gives a rich, creamy texture and has a natural sweetness to it that works awesome.
 It is incredibly easy to make it homemade.
 I buy Bob’s Red Mill Macaroon coconut and let it run in my food processor about 5 minutes and voila, coconut butter!
 Make sure that you know if you choose to make your own, that climate can affect it from turning into butter.